 Mild winters and hot, humid summers characterize Charleston, South Carolina, weather — with the occasional threat of a tropical disturbance barreling into town.
 Reminders of 1989’s monster Hurricane Hugo remain.
 But the damages and danger are easy to forget on a breezy summer day on one of the area’s half-dozen nearby barrier islands, with historic lighthouses dotting the shore and beachy villages offering a laid-back vacation atmosphere year-round.

-Like most Southeastern U.S. destinations, Charleston measures the most rain during late summer, with thunderstorms rolling in like clockwork on many afternoons, for a total of about 50 inches a year.
+Like most Southeastern U.S. destinations, Charleston measures the most rain during late summer, with thunderstorms rolling in like clockwork on most afternoons, for a total of about 50 inches a year.
 Temps can get downright toasty in the summer, reaching into the high 80s and low 90s.
-But all is forgiven in spring, when fragrant magnolias and jasmine scent the air and azaleas light up the city with their bright blooms in downtown courtyards.
+But all is forgiven in spring, when fragrant magnolias and jasmine scent the air and azaleas light up the city’s downtown courtyards and boulevards with their bright blooms.

 Living in Charleston, South Carolina, you’ll never lack interesting things to do, whether you prefer history, wildlife, shopping, or the arts.